TimSayers/dump1090/README.md

 ---

 Mode S messages are transmitted in the 1090 Mhz frequency.
-If you have a decent antenna you'll be able to pick up signals from aircrafts pretty far from your position, especially if you are outdoor and in a position with a good sky view.
+If you have a decent antenna you'll be able to pick up signals from aircraft pretty far from your position, especially if you are outdoor and in a position with a good sky view.

-You can easily build a very cheap antenna following the istructions at:
+You can easily build a very cheap antenna following the instructions at:

     http://antirez.com/news/46

-With this trivial antenna I was able to pick up signals of aircrafts 200+ Km away from me.
+With this trivial antenna I was able to pick up signals of aircraft 200+ Km away from me.

 If you are interested in a more serious antenna check the following